escobard/ethereum-apps/notes.md

 ### NETWORKS

-- Every network contains nodes, which a are managed by one or many users
+- Every network contains nodes, which a are managed by one or many users.
-- There can be many networks, but there is only one main network which is where real monitery transactions take place
+- There can be many networks, but there is only one main network which is where real monitery transactions take place.

 ### ETHER ACCOUNTS

 - Every account contains the following identifying pieces of data:
 	+ account address: like an email, which can be shared with anyone in the world to identify your account - this can be copied from metamask
 		- a single account can be used for any other network:
 		- multiple accounts can be created quite easily
 	+ public key: this and the private key are used to authorize the sending and receiving of transactions to your account